mrhdias/nim-libgd/README.md

 Work in progress...

-I have only tested with the 0.19.4 version of Nim and Linux
+I have tested with the 0.19.6 version of Nim and Linux

 ## Example of Usage